 Once renowned for its charm bracelets, jewelry giant Pandora has had a rough couple of years, however the recent 9.5-point fall over Q2 leaves the company at its lowest reputation score yet.
 A lot changed in the beginning of the quarter with the retirement of CEO Jeremy Schwartz and a new chairman of the board.
 The company hasn’t received much positive publicity as of late.
 With stock repurchases and layoffs, it appears both Pandora’s sales and reputation are on the decline.

 A rather expected significant drop in Q2 was Scandinavian Airlines (SAS) following the pilot strike at the beginning of the quarter.
 Though the airline worked to help customers rebook flights, the company still suffered from an unprecedented 9.4-point fall in Q2.
 Interestingly, our 2018 UK reputation ranking found Easyjet only suffered a 5.4-point drop after the 2018 strikes and cancellations.
-While SAS is still more than a few points ahead of EasyJet, it appears with reputation come increased expectations and responsibility.
+While SAS is still more than a few points ahead of EasyJet, it appears with its reputation comes increased expectations and responsibility.

 This year, despite the typical “spring optimism” effect, the Danish public appears to be more critical of companies in Q2 with nearly a full-point drop in the average Trust and Like Score, though some companies have clearly bounced back from previous reputational declines.
-Perhaps given the uncertainty of a new government, consumers are holding companies to account more than before?
+Perhaps given the uncertainty of a new government, consumers are holding companies to account more than before.
 It remains to be seen whether this trend continues as the summer draws to a close and politics go back to business-as-usual mode.
 We’ll be back in October with Q3 results to find out!

 ABOUT THE STUDY